This post was originally posted on 12/12/2019 and revised 6/15/2021.

-I described your insurance options in Medical and Travel Insurance for Travelers, but in many cases, you can pay cash for services and get medication over the counter.
+Medical and Travel Insurance for Travelers described our understanding of the different insurance options, but in many cases, you can pay cash for services and get medication over the counter while abroad.

 We arrived at the hospital after 9:30 pm so it was pretty clear that I wasn’t having surgery that night.
 At that point, I just wanted a comfortable bed (anything other than a hard gurney in 90-degree heat).
 Mike was able to find a relatively comfortable recliner that he put next to my bed for the night.
 He chose to stick around until we were told about surgery.
 That night they also put my leg in traction, which made it feel much better.